GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 • Ensure POSTGRES_HOST, POSTGRES_PORT, and REDIS_URL are correct for your setup (defaults are for in-cluster services).

-• Navigate to the deployments/ directory.
+• Navigate to the deployment/ directory.

-• Edit deployment-yaml.yaml to configure mandatory parameters:
+• Edit deployment-navidrome.yaml to configure mandatory parameters:

 • Secrets: